caseywstark/dimensionful/README.md

 Dimensionful depends on sympy.
 Please install sympy first, then dimensionful.

+This early version of dimensionful depends on a new parsing feature of sympy that has not made it into a release.
+For now, you must install the development version of sympy:

+    $ git clone git://github.com/sympy/sympy.git
+    $ cd sympy
-    $ pip install sympy
+    $ python setup.py install

+This is **temporary**.
+Eventually this will just be ``pip install sympy``.
+Then install dimensionful:

     $ cd dimensionful
     $ python setup.py install

-I'm looking into putting the project on pypi, so you can also ``pip install dimensionful``.
+I'm looking into putting the project on pypi.
 In the meantime, please use the normal distutils installer in `setup.py`.

 Example
 -------